CircuitData/CircuitData-Language/Profiles_and_Capabilities.md

 ```

 ## Layers
-The sections part in the "Products" section contains one or more objects in an array.
+The layers part in the "Products" section contains one or more objects in an array.
 In profiles and Capabilities, we have to treat this very differently, as each individual layer in the products should be compared to what could possibly be a single object in a profile or capability.
 Thus, we have this structure:
 * layers
   * function
     * flexible